ms801525/Quote-of-the-Times/README.md

 The user clicks a button to request a quote.

-JavaScript fetches a random quote from the database.
+JavaScript fetches a random quote from the JSON file added to directory

 The quote is displayed dynamically on the webpage.